DarkArmy-ctf/ctf-writeups/ractf/web/Quarantine_Hidden_information/README.md

 | --------------------- |
 | ractf{1m_n0t_4_r0b0T} |

 Yeah, like i said before this challenge was so simple and only need enumeration skill.
-So, that is my writeup thanks for read.
+So, that was my writeup on "Hidden Information" Thanks for reading.